lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 - EnergyPlus objects that read data from EnergyPlus and send the values to the outputs of the FMU.

-The code below shows how the objects will be in the IDF.
+The code below shows how to declare these objects in the IDF.
 To activate the external interface, we use:

    .. code-block:: text